TheYorouzoya/ironlogs/README.md

 If you want to run the app in a virtual environment, then navigate into the project directory and execute `python -m venv .venv`.
 This will create a virtual environment named `.venv`.
 To activate the virtual environment, enter: `source .venv/bin/activate`.
 If it worked, you should see `(.venv)` before the command prompt.

-Install the requirements as mentioned above.
-Verify that Django is installed by entering: `python3 -m django --version`.
+Do the prequesits as mentioned above.
+Verify that Django is installed by entering: `python -m django --version`.
 Then, run the command `python manage.py runserver`

 This will spin up the app at your localhost (127.0.0.1).
 A link to the development server will also be printed in the terminal.
 You can Ctrl+click the link there to open the app in your browser.

 ## About

-For my day-to-day workouts I had been using a written journal to keep track of my workouts.
+For my day-to-day workouts at the gym, I had been using a written journal to keep track of them.
 An entry for the day would follow the format:
 ```
 Date: DD-MM-YYYY
 Day: [Day_of_the_week]